Coursework

 Accreditation

-The Master of Industrial Engineering is provisionally accreditation with EUR-ACE® (accrediting agency: ASIIN) and the Washington Accord (through Engineers Australia).
-Full accreditation is expected in 2023.
+The Master of Industrial Engineering is provisionally accredited with EUR-ACE® (accrediting agency: ASIIN) and the Washington Accord (through Engineers Australia).

-If you have entered or begin the program before the full accreditation is recognised, you're qualification will be backdated to cover you from when you started.
+If you have entered or begin the program before the full accreditation is recognised, your qualification will be backdated to cover you from when you started.

 These dual accreditations give you the option to work as an engineer in Australia, Europe, Hong Kong, Japan, US, and more.

-You'll be automatically considered for many scholarship when you apply or enrol in your course, so you can be supported from the day you start your degree.
+You'll be automatically considered for scholarships when you apply or enrol in your course.
 There are also additional scholarships that you can apply for depending on your circumstances.
 Awards are available to recognise your academic achievement, support financial hardship or help you gain experience outside of the classroom.

 You can also find out more about scholarships for Engineering and IT coursework students.